-There wasn't much appetite for developing more complicated policies.
+There is non-zero, but not much, appetite for developing a more complicated policy.

 Other possible actions:

 - a) Update the marking criteria around the use of effective use of space.
 Lengthy, non-critical summaries of established topics should be marked as poor uses of space, as should circuitous arguments. - b) Assign a role for teaching our UG4 students more report writing skills.